2005 Virginia gubernatorial election

-The 2005 Virginia gubernatorial election was held on November 8, 2005 to elect the Governor of Virginia.
-The Democratic nominee, Lieutenant Governor Tim Kaine, the son-in-law to Linwood Holton, won the election.
+The 2005 Virginia gubernatorial election was held on November 8, 2005, to elect the governor of Virginia.
+The Democratic nominee, Lieutenant Governor Tim Kaine, the son-in-law of Linwood Holton, won the election.
 Virginia is the only state in the United States to prohibit governors from serving successive terms, meaning that the popular incumbent, Mark Warner, could not run for reelection.

-While the previous Democratic Governor, Mark Warner, was credited with doing especially well for a Democrat in rural areas of the commonwealth, Kaine's win featured surprising triumphs in traditionally Republican areas such as Virginia Beach, Chesapeake, and the Northern Virginia suburbs of Prince William County and Loudoun County, as well as impressive showings in Democratic strongholds such as Richmond and Norfolk.
+While the previous Democratic governor, Mark Warner, was credited with doing especially well for a Democrat in rural areas of the commonwealth, Kaine's win featured surprising triumphs in traditionally Republican areas such as Virginia Beach, Chesapeake, and the Northern Virginia suburbs of Prince William County and Loudoun County, as well as impressive showings in Democratic strongholds such as Richmond and Norfolk.
 This is the most recent election in which a Virginia governor and lieutenant governor of opposite parties were elected.
+This is the last occasions when Accomack County, Buchanan County, Fluvanna County, Henry County, King and Queen County, Nottoway County, Rappahannock County, Westmoreland County and the independent cities of Buena Vista and Lynchburg have voted Democratic for Governor.